FOSDEM/stands-website/content/stands/yottadb/_index.md

 showcase: |
   <p>
-    Based on a mature code base (in daily production use since 1986; continuously invested in and evolving since), YottaDB is a language-agnostic hierarchical key-value database to which all common NoSQL and SQL use cases map well.
+    Based on a mature code base (in daily production use since 1986; continuously invested in and evolving since then), YottaDB is a language-agnostic hierarchical key-value database to which all common NoSQL and SQL use cases map well.
 Its robustness, scalability and security are demonstrated by the fact that it is the database of record for some of the largest real-time core-banking applications in the world, as well as a nation scale electronic health record system.
-In Belgium, it is the database of record for the University of Antwerp library system!
+In Belgium, it is the database of record for the University of Antwerp library system.
   </p>
   <br>
   <h3>Learn More about YottaDB:</h3>
     <ul>
       <li><a href="/stands/yottadb/features">Features</a></li>
-      <li><a href="/stands/yottadb/how_it_works">How It Works?</a></li>
+      <li><a href="/stands/yottadb/how_it_works">How It Works</a></li>
       <li><a href="/stands/yottadb/use_cases">Use Cases</a></li>
       <li><a href="/stands/yottadb/success_stories">Success Stories</a></li>
     </ul>